mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13-1.png)

-Manually creating the list structure is still faster, but not frightningly so.
+Manually creating the list structure is still faster, but not frighteningly so.

 ```r